folkforms/recipes-parser/README.md

     - Mix everything
     - Put it in a cake tin
-    - Cook at 180 for 1 hour
+    - Cook at 180 degrees for 1 hour

     ## Notes